gumaerc-testorg/sts.035-spring-2004/content/pages/readings.md

 Hall, Eldon C. "From the Farm to Pioneering with Digital Control Computers: An Autobiography." _IEEE Annals of the_ _History of Computing_ 22 (April-June 2000): 22-31.

-Hoag, David G. "[The History of Apollo On-Board Guidance, Navigation, and Control](http://hrst.mit.edu/hrs/apollo/public/archive/1711.pdf)."
+Hoag, David G. "{{% resource_link "11ba63a8-5da5-4a6e-9464-661bdeaeb52a" "The History of Apollo On-Board Guidance, Navigation, and Control" %}}."
 The Charles Stark Draper Laboratory, P-357, September 1976, pp. 28.

-Browse a collection of documents on the [Apollo Guidance Computer](http://hrst.mit.edu/hrs/apollo/public/).
+Browse a collection of documents on the {{% resource_link "3bd77cbd-f442-40d7-93ce-276e6ec44a5d" "Apollo Guidance Computer" %}}.

 {{< tdclose >}}